Skip to content

 Google AI Overviews and AI Mode

-One finding is worth sitting with.
-Ahrefs analyzed 863,000 SERPs and 4 million AI Overview URLs in March 2026 and found only about 38% of cited URLs also ranked in the top 10 for that exact query.
-Roughly 31% came from positions 11 to 100, and another 31% came from beyond the top 100.
-Query fan-out means Google increasingly sources from related sub-query results, not just the visible SERP.
-A page that ranks #14 for the headline term can still be cited if it best answers an adjacent question.
-The same study found 18.2% of non-ranking citations were YouTube URLs, with YouTube making up 5.6% of all cited URLs, so multimedia is a real citation surface here.
-In late May 2026, Google also brought Preferred Sources into AI Overviews and AI Mode, giving user preference signals a more visible role in which links stand out.
+Ahrefs analyzed 863,000 SERPs and 4 million AI Overview URLs in March 2026 and found that 37.9% of cited URLs ranked in the top 10 for the exact query.
+Another 31.2% ranked from positions 11 to 100, and 31% were outside the top 100.
+The study shows that citation sources do not have to rank in the top 10 for the exact query; it does not show that answering an adjacent question will cause a citation.
+YouTube represented 5.6% of all citations in the sample.
+In late May 2026, Google also brought Preferred Sources into AI Overviews and AI Mode, allowing users to give selected publishers more prominence in eligible results.

 OpenAI says ChatGPT Search gives timely answers with links, searches automatically when it judges the web would help, and also lets users trigger search manually.
 Responses can carry inline citations; when they do not, users can open a Sources panel.